 - Inhibits you from trying new things and taking risks.

 We start at the beginning…the source of love: God.
-(I John 4:8)

-His love makes us complete!
-Yes, 100% complete!
-(I John 4:12)
+His love makes us fearless!

 The next time fear creeps in, remember…

-1. You are loved by God!
+1. You Are Loved By God!

-2. To love others
+2. To Love Others

-3. To rejoice
+3. To Rejoice

-4. To accept yourself
+4. To Accept Yourself

-When you are operating out of the loved perspective, it will not only impact your self-esteem, but also change how you see stepping outside your comfort zone.
-From that place it is an adventure, an opportunity, and something that is exciting not something to be feared.
-That changes everything!
+When you’re operating from a loved place, it not only impacts your self-esteem, but also expands what you are comfortable doing.
+From that loved place life is an adventure, an opportunity, and something exciting, not something to be feared.
+Living loved changes everything!

-And that’s not all: We throw open our doors to God and discover at the same moment that he has already thrown open his door to us.
-We find ourselves standing where we always hoped we might stand – out in the wide open spaces of God’s grace and glory, standing tall and shouting our praise.
+And that’s not all: We throw open our doors to God and discover at the same moment that He has already thrown open His door to us.
+We find ourselves standing where we always hoped we might stand – out in the wide-open spaces of God’s grace and glory, standing tall and shouting our praise.
 Romans 12:2 (MSG)